Table of Contents

 Proofpoint offers several services that track threat actors and monitor your environment and activity.
 Proofpoint’s Targeted Attack Protection (TAP) provides visibility into an organisation’s environment, an attacker’s objectives (e.g., deploying ransomware or trying to gain access to endpoints), an attacker’s technique (e.g., macro or a PowerShell script), and progression (e.g., employees who clicked a malicious link).

 Managed services provide organisations with enterprise-level security operation centre resources to help administrators protect from external and internal threat actors.
 Technology is just one component of good cybersecurity.
-Good experts and analysts are required to configure the technology, maintain it, and take action from alerts.
+Trained experts and analysts are required to configure the technology, maintain it, and take action from alerts.
 Proofpoint gives your organisation the technology to stop threats and educate employees on managing their cybersecurity infrastructure.